fmalmeida/MpGAP/docs/quickstart.rst

 During this quickstart we will use two example datasets.
 These datasets must be downloaded and pre-processed as shown in my `ngs-preprocess pipeline quickstart <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html>`_.

-After getting the data as already discussed in the links, you might be able to follow up this quickstart on assembling genomes with `MpGAP`.
+After getting the data as already discussed in the above link, you might be able to follow up this quickstart on assembling genomes with `MpGAP`.

 Assembling Oxford Nanopore reads
 --------------------------------

-Oxford nanopore reads are present in the `example dataset 1 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id2>`_.
+Oxford nanopore reads are in the `example dataset 1 <https://ngs-preprocess.readthedocs.io/en/latest/quickstart.html#id2>`_.

 Users can assemble this dataset in two ways: